sirlensalot/sirlensalot.github.io/_posts/2014-11-27-FunctionApplicationDefinition.md

 As a consequence of purity, Haskell does not *eagerly evaluate* function arguments, but instead *substitutes* the code used to make up the argument into the body of the target function.
 Substitution means that in Haskell, *applying a function to an argument creates a new function*.

 Function application happens one argument at a time: each argument when applied creates a new function which is then applied to the next argument.
 A function applied to less arguments than specified in its definition is *partially applied*, resulting in a new function with however many arguments are left.
-A function with all of its arguments applied is *fully applied*.

 Because Haskell is a *lazy* language, there is no difference between a fully- or partially-applied function: a fully-applied function is not necessarily evaluated at the site where the arguments were applied, meaning you can use a fully-applied function as a event-like nullary function to be "called" elsewhere.